Red Cabbage Salad for Passover is a simple, 3-ingredient sweet deli salad made with mayonnaise. Vegetarian and delicious!

 Notes

-*While sitting, the juices from the cabbage and carrots will combine with the sugar and create a sweet dressing and will taste sweeter than when originally mixed, so don't overdue the sugar.
+*While sitting, the juices from the cabbage and carrots will combine with the sugar and create a sweet dressing and will taste sweeter than when originally mixed, so don't overdo the sugar.

 Nutrition Information: